Big Science Action: Sunburst

-Takeo Sato, the original Sunburst, was a stuntman and actor, and a founding member of Big Science Action.
-He died in Crisis on Infinite Earths #12.
+Takeo Sato, the original Sunburst, was a stuntman and actor and a founding member of Big Science Action.
+He died during the events of Crisis on Infinite Earths.

 Ultimon

-Dai Yokohama, the hero known as Ultimon comes from a dynastic line of Super Sentai dedicated to fighting kaiju, known as the Ultimon Society.
-The Ultimon Society are a group of Giant Monster Killers who survived the "Monster Wars" that nearly destroyed Japan.
-He and his "master" defeated a trio of monsters called the "Colonizers", they were Scarrba the Protector (King Ghidorah), Kry-Torr the Burrower (Baragon), and Lorloxx the Layer (Gyaos).
+Dai Yokohama, also known as Ultimon, comes from a line of Super Sentai dedicated to fighting kaiju, known as the Ultimon Society.
+The Ultimon Society are a group of giant monster killers who survived the "Monster Wars" that nearly destroyed Japan.
 Ultimon's master died during the battle and he inherited his powers.
-Recently the ghost of a being calling itself Ultimon Alpha has been appearing in recurring visions witnessed by Most Excellent Superbat, in Final Crisis Aftermath: Dance #1.
+The ghost of a being calling itself Ultimon Alpha has been appearing in recurring visions witnessed by Most Excellent Superbat, in Final Crisis Aftermath: Dance #1.

-New members
+Later members

 Boss Bishonen

-Boss Bishonen is a new male member introduced in Final Crisis Aftermath: Dance #4, he is described by Senior Waveman Kimura as the successor to Boss Bosozuko and "carries the torch of a grand tradition of fiery champions".
+Boss Bishonen is introduced in Final Crisis Aftermath: Dance #4.
+He is described by Senior Waveman Kimura as the successor to Boss Bosozuko and "carries the torch of a grand tradition of fiery champions".
 His name is a reference to Bishōnen, a Japanese term which translates as "beautiful young male".

 Nazo Baluda

-Nazo Baluda is a new female member introduced in Final Crisis Aftermath: Dance #4, she is described by Senior Waveman Kimura as the team's "dark star stealth warrior".
-The Japanese word nazo translates as riddle, enigma or mystery.
-And the name Baluda is a reference to Dominatrix Baluda, a villainess from Yume No Senshi Uwingu Man.
+Nazo Baluda is introduced in Final Crisis Aftermath: Dance #4.
+She is described by Senior Waveman Kimura as the team's "dark star stealth warrior".
+The Japanese word nazo translates as riddle, enigma or mystery, and the name Baluda is a reference to the character Dominatrix Baluda from Yume No Senshi Uwingu Man.

 Shiny Happy Aquazon

-Shiny Happy Aquazon is the daughter of Senior Waveman Kimura the current leader of Big Science Action.
+Shiny Happy Aquazon is the daughter of Senior Waveman Kimura, the current leader of Big Science Action.
 She was a founding member of the Super Young Team, and is invited to join Big Science Action by her father in Final Crisis Aftermath: Dance #4.
-She later declines her membership, with her teammates Atomic Lantern and Superbat reminding her of the obligation she still has with her original group.
-Waveman Kimura, however, still thinks that her membership in the Big Science Action team is her birthright.
+She later declines her membership, with her teammates Atomic Lantern and Superbat reminding her of the obligation she still has to her original group.
+Kimura still thinks that her membership in the Big Science Action team is her birthright.

 Equipment

 Fuji Station is Big Science Action's halo-shaped base of operations, which hovers above Mount Fuji.
-Fuji Station is apparently equipped with a working teleporter system.
+Fuji Station is equipped with a working teleporter system.